Program Happy Cinema Bacău - Deșteptarea.ro - Liderul presei băcăuane

-13:30 Sirocco et le royaume des courants d’air – Animaţie, Aventuri, Fantastic, Premiera, AG
+13:30 Sirocco et le royaume des courants d’air – Animaţie, Aventuri, Fantastic, Normal, AG

 14:00 Boonie Bears: Back to Earth (dub)3D – Animaţie, Comedie, Familie, Normal, AG